coderabbitai/coderabbit-docs/docs/faq/faq.md

 #### Does CodeRabbit store my code?

 We do not store your code.
-The code collected at the time of the review is disposed off as soon as the review is complete.
+The code collected at the time of the review is disposed of as soon as the review is complete.
 During the review, there is complete data isolation of the code being reviewed, and no one from CodeRabbit or outside has access to the code.

 #### Does CodeRabbit use my proprietary code for training language models?

 We train our system only using publicly available datasets.
-CodeRabbit never uses the proprietary code from private repositories for training purposes.
+CodeRabbit never uses proprietary code from private repositories for training purposes.

 #### Can I switch between different organizations on CodeRabbit?

 Yes, you can switch between different organizations on CodeRabbit.
-To do so, click on the organization name in the top-right corner of the CodeRabbit UI.
+To do so, click on the organization name in the top-left corner of the CodeRabbit UI.

 ![Switch Organizations](./images/cr_support_orgs_light.png#gh-light-mode-only)
 ![Switch Organizations](./images/cr_support_orgs_dark.png#gh-dark-mode-only)

-#### Can CodeRabbit subscription be used across multiple organizations?
+#### Can a CodeRabbit subscription be used across multiple organizations?

 Subscription seats are tied to the specific GitHub/GitLab organization under which they are purchased and cannot be used under another organization.

 #### Can CodeRabbit review my existing PRs after integrating it?

-CodeRabbit would by default only review new PRs or existing PRs which have a new commit after the app is installed.
-You can, however, use the `@coderabbitai review` command on the PR to trigger a review of existing PRs.
+CodeRabbit will by default only review new PRs or existing PRs which have a new commit after the app is installed.
+You can, however, use the `@coderabbitai review` command on the PR to trigger a review for existing PRs.

-#### Who can add the repositories on CodeRabbit?
+#### Who can install CodeRabbit on the repositories?

 You need to be a GitHub/GitLab admin to add the repositories.